How Often Should You Train BJJ? Finding Your Ideal Weekly Split

 • 2-3 BJJ sessions (focus on technique over intensity)

-• 1 strength session for injury prevention
+• 1 strength training session for injury prevention

 Training approach: Moderate intensity rolling, focus on learning, mix drilling with positional sparring, take rest days when needed.